-What are the Differences Between First-Party and Third-Party Special Needs Trusts?
+What is a First-Party Special Needs Trusts?

 A first-party special needs trust is a type of trust where the money that a client is receiving from their settlement is what is funding that special needs trust.
+Beneficiaries of first-party special needs trusts can move their assets into the trust without losing their eligibility for needs-based government benefits, such as SSI or Medicaid.

 In contrast, a third-party special needs trust does not have a Medicaid payback requirement.
 This is because third-party special needs trusts are set up by a third party with the third party’s funds.